The basics of the iMAP milk ladder

 What about the 12 step iMAP milk ladder?

 You may well have seen references to a 12 step ladder.
 This was the ladder accompanying the original MAP guidelines, which has since been replaced by the streamlined 6 step ladder.
 The 12 step ladder may still be suggested if there’s reason for a more gradual reintroduction.
-Again, if you’re unsure you can use the information in this post to ask why the 12 step ladder has been suggested instead of the 6 step approach.
+Again, if you’re unsure you can use the information in this post to ask why the 12 step ladder has been suggested.

 Who is the ladder recommended for?